 Wacom Intuos does not come with any pen holder.
 But it is not really that big of a deal because it does not have to.
 The buttons at the top have a slight curve to them which is the place where the tablet sits while not in use.

-In case of storage, the hook hands out of the device at the top which holds the pen.
-Overall it is not a better option than the physical pen holder but could be given a pass due to their creative design.
+In the case of storage, the hook hands out of the device at the top which holds the pen.
+Overall it is not a better option than the physical pen holder but could get a pass due to their creative design.

 The Wacom Intuos connects to your computer with the help of USB cable.
 The cable comes with an L-shaped connector along with a really long cable.
 The tablet can also connect to your device with the help of Bluetooth but the lower cost base model does not have this option.